 Engaging with stakeholders

-In an effort to improve the performance of cities and towns a central government agency created an urban design protocol based upon international best practise.
+In an effort to improve the performance of cities and towns a state government agency created an urban design protocol based upon international best practise.
 Stakeholders were encouraged to sign-up to the protocol as an expression of their commitment to good urban design.
 We were asked to design and administer a survey of protocol signatories for the purpose of determining their views on the perceived usefulness of the urban design platform.

 Enabling integrated management

-A community group wished to alter the existing management regime for a large coastal lake in order to better accommodate the interests and needs of stakeholders.
+A community group wished to alter the existing management regime for a large coastal lake in order to better accommodate the various interests and needs of stakeholders.
 We were engaged to identify the associated consent requirements, prepare the consent applications and represent the group's interests in council hearings.